technicaldirectionservice/currency_speculator_tool/README.md

 A research tool for currency speculators utilizing Markov Chain Monte Carlo predictive analysis, created using qwen.ai.
 # Forex Geopolitical Risk Forecaster

-A terminal-based Bayesian forecaster that predicts EUR/USD moves using real-world geopolitical risk data.
+A terminal-based Bayesian forecaster that predicts moves using real-world geopolitical risk data.
+A true multi-currency geopolitical risk dashboard — all in your terminal.

 ## Features
 - 🔮 Probabilistic forecast (not just a point estimate)